Brettles/aws-shared-ingress/README.md

 For now, the ALB listener is HTTP only because creating certificates and verifying them in a demo is a little bit difficult.
 But in the real world, the connection from CloudFront to the ALB would be via HTTPS.

 ** TODO **: How does the ALB know about the IP targets that PrivateLink presents?
 Do we use the PL identifier for a lookup?
+** Talk about the Lambda custom resource here
+** Requires approval on the application VPC side

 You will need to specify the VPC id of the ingress VPC and select the public subnets that were created in the previous step.
 You will also need to name the application.
 This isn't particularly important except that the name is used as a key to ensure that CloudFront and ALB communicate securely.
 The application name will also be used in the tags.